Thursday, September 14, 2017

 SHALLOW WATER

-James Fenimore Cooper, 19th century writer (The Last Of The Mohicans), had this to say about that simple little word creek:
+James Fenimore Cooper, 19th century writer (The Last Of The Mohicans, 1826), had this to say about that simple little word creek:

-The 1934 Webster (last of the handbound dictionaries and a proper size for a dog my size) has 'creek' as a narrow inlet in the shore of a bay or cove winding through a low coast.
+The 1934 Webster (last of the handbound dictionaries and a proper size for a proper dictionary) has 'creek' as a narrow inlet in the shore of a bay or cove winding through a low coast.

 A fellow named Worcester, a competitor of Webster and the flag bearer for the English those erudite fellows at Harvard spoke, had a 'creek' simply as a small inlet.
 He was the first to note that "... in the Middle, Southern, and Western States, the word might well mean a 'small river" or a "rivulet."